 - Key benefits of SEL from both a research and student learning point of view

 The goal of the edWebinar is to present an overview of SEL best implementation practices in a school district.
 Benefits of SEL include increased academic success, decreased behavioral problems, decreased emotional stress, and improved social behavior.
 PreK-12 teachers and school and district leaders will all learn how to implement SEL in a school district.
-There will be time for questions at the end of the presentation.

 About the Presenter